VitalyImaven/AutoThink/README.md

    - Find relevant information from your knowledge base
    - Generate an AI-powered suggestion
 4. Click the suggestion to accept it

+#### 💬 AI Chat Assistant (NEW)
+1. Click the extension icon
+2. Click "Open AI Chat Assistant"
+3. Ask questions like:
+   - "What does this page do?"
+   - "How do I navigate to checkout?"
+   - "Explain the pricing options"

+#### ✨ Element Highlighting (NEW)
+1. Click the extension icon
+2. Click "Highlight Important Elements"
+3. All buttons, links, and form inputs will be highlighted with numbers
+4. Click "Clear Highlights" when done

+#### 📄 Page Summarization (NEW)
+1. Navigate to any webpage
+2. Click the extension icon
+3. Click "Summarize This Page"
+4. View the AI-generated summary in the top-right corner

 ## 🎨 Knowledge Categories